 If your goal is to train for a marathon or a 10K race, keep this in mind when out there on your runs.
 The idea is to get there without getting injured.
 Your goal isn’t to run faster and further every time—although tempting for those with a competitive spirit.
 Save the PRs and sprint finishes for your race day.
 Remember that these are training runs and treat them with care.

 5. Don’t run through pain

-In the past people said things like, “be strong, be tough, run through pain.”
+In the past people said things like, “be strong, be tough, no pain no gain.”
 We now know that this is not smart.
-A minor injury often starts out as a very dull pain or soreness and should not be ignored.
+A minor injury often starts out as a very dull ache or soreness and should not be ignored.
+Usually, it’s best to give those muscles a rest from running for a day or two.
 With proper attention, it’s possible to prevent it from becoming a major injury and to quickly return to training.

 6. Run easy on easy days